- Good Office Chair (such as THIS MODEL HERE) will not help you treat scoliosis, but it may help to prevent further unbalance.

 When someone has scoliosis, their spine curves left and right (curvature of the spine).
-While we all have an “S-shaped” spine, people with scoliosis have an “S-shape” on two planes.
+While we all have an “S-shaped” spine, people with spinal deformities have an “S-shape” on two planes.

 This places extra strain on the muscles of the entire back, including the shoulder and neck.

-When a person with scoliosis sits in a chair for a long time, their already strained muscles can cease up even more as they are constantly working to keep upright position.
+When a person with spinal deformity sits in a chair for a long time, their already strained muscles can cease up even more as they are constantly working to keep an upright position.

-That’s why it can be so tiring for a person with scoliosis to spend a day at a desk.
+That’s why it can be so tiring for a person with a spinal deformity to spend a day at a desk.

 And this makes it vitally important that they have the proper support to help ease as much of the strain their body undergoes as possible.